honghap2000/kakaotalk-clone/README.md

 # KaKaoTalk Clone Update

-CSS got so much better!
+HTML & CSS are so much better!